 Rev. Dr. Cecil “Chip” Murray is John R. Tansey Chair of Christian Ethics at the School of Religion, University of Southern California and a senior fellow at USC’s Center for Religion and Civic Culture.
 He has lectured and served as adjunct professor at Iliff University, Seattle University, Claremont School of Theology, Fuller Seminary and Northwest Theological Seminary.

 From 1977 to 2004, Dr. Murray was pastor of First African Methodist Episcopal, the oldest Black church in Los Angeles.
-During that time, he led the church’s growth from 300 active members to more than 17,000, with multi-million dollar programs that have brought jobs, housing, social services and community development to many South Los Angeles neighborhoods.
+During that time, he led the church’s growth from 300 active members to more than 17,000.
+First AME also launched major programs that have brought jobs, housing, social services and community development to many South Los Angeles neighborhoods.

 Dr. Murray holds a doctorate in religion from the School of Theology at Claremont and a Doctor of Humane Letters from Hebrew Union College.
 He served 10 years of active duty with the U.S. Air Force, receiving the Soldier’s Medal of Valor in 1958.

 B.K.
 Sister Gita Patel

 Sister Gita Patel is the lead coordinator of Brahma Kumaris Meditation Center in Los Angeles and travels extensively to promote the work of Brahma Kumaris World Spiritual University.
 Having been exposed to spiritual truths from an early age, Sister Gita found her calling and decided to focus on what mattered most in life – the development of her soul journey.

 For the past 37 years, she has studied the gentle art of Raja Yoga meditation and continues to promote a peaceful, natural and satvic vegetarian lifestyle.
 Many of Sister Gita’s thoughts are inspired by Brahma Kumaris teachings.